 If you’re reading this, we’re assuming that you’ve just graduated in fashion designing and are on the lookout for the way forward.
 Well, most people will define the way forward here with ‘Get a job.’
 But, is that it?
 We don’t think so.
 The time between your graduation and your job is valuable and open to many other possibilities and many small steps.
 Here is a rundown of tips and actionable steps to commit to right after you graduate in fashion designing.

 1. Resume and CV

 This goes without saying.
-The first thing you do as soon as you’re out of school is build your resume and/or CV.
-But before you go ahead and make them, you must know the difference between the two.
-A resume is a concise summary of your educational and professional background along with a few important mentions like your projects and goals.
+The first thing you do as soon as you’re out of school is to build your resume and/or CV.
+But, before you go ahead and make them, you must know the difference between the two.
+A resume is a concise summary of your educational and professional background along with a few important mentions like your fashion designing projects and goals.
 On the other hand, a CV is a more detailed account of your education, professional experience, projects, and more.
-If you’re just starting, you just need to have an easy to read and crisp resume, highlighting your fashion background.
+If you’re just starting, you just need to have an easy to read and crisp resume, highlighting your fashion designing background.

 2. Network offline and online